neighborhoods/kojo/docs/Definitions of Done/increase_event_visibility.md

 ## Not Doing Right Now
 * Notification API for exceptions, and other complex structures
 * Rewriting the logger to use Monolog
-* Cleaning up `critical` log messages when an execution environment is cleanly terminated

 ## Level of Effort